rita-ntekim/sunfi-customer-acquisition-qa-/Defect_Report.md

 ## Title

-"Need Help / Chat with Us" widget is displayed but is non-responsive.
+"Need Help / Chat with Us" link is displayed but is non-responsive.

 ### Severity